oracle/pgql-lang/README.txt

 =========================================
 Viewing the AST and the normalized AST
 =========================================
-Open a .gmql file (see /examples/).
+Open a .pgql file (see /examples/).
 Then, using the menus in the menu toolbar:
  - Syntax>Show abstract syntax
  - Syntax>Show normalized syntax